wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 3. Within UAExpert, in Address Space, navigate Root -> Objects -> DeviceSet -> TP 600... -> Application -> GlobalVars -> HMI.
 4. Click on any variable marked with a green label.
 5. Node information should be available in the "Attributes" tab on the right-hand side.
 6. Doble click on the "Identifier" value within "NodeId".
 Copy and paste the identifier string to notepad or something like that.
-It may look something like this:
+It should look something like this:
 ```
 |var|TP 600 7.0 800x480 PIO3 CP.Application.HMI.AliveCounterPlc1Pv
 ```